Charlotte1904/Bayesian-Time-Series/README.md

   4. Calculate the probability of observing a result at least as extreme as the data under the null hypothesis (p-value).
 Reject the null hypothesis and deploy the new variant to production if p-value < 5%.

 Note:

-Sample size: the calculation of an adequate sample size is a crucial aspect in the design of experiments.
+**Sample size**: the calculation of an adequate sample size is a crucial aspect in the design of experiments.
 Inadequate sample size may lead to inaccurate results.
 However, if the sample size is too large, time and resources are wasted, often for minimal gain.

+For small samples sizes, frequentist estimates are extremely variable; Bayesian estimates remain close to the prior.

-Confidence Interval: boundaries interval in which the true conversion rate falls with (say) 95% probability, which roughly means “If we would have repeated this test many times, and would have calculated a different confidence interval for each case, then in 95% of the times the actual conversion rate would fall within this interval.”
+**Confidence Interval**: boundaries interval in which the true conversion rate falls with (say) 95% probability, which roughly means “If we would have repeated this test many times, and would have calculated a different confidence interval for each case, then in 95% of the times the actual conversion rate would fall within this interval.”

+One implication of this is that if the null were true, the value of our statistic would still fall outside the 95% interval 5% of the time (by definition), and so we would erroneously reject the null 5% of the time.
+This is what is usually meant by saying that a test is significant at the 5% level: we rejected the null based on our data (but this would happen 5% of the time even if the null were actually true).

 # Bayesian approach
 In Bayesian statistics, we having uncertainty surrounding our parameter(s) of interest, and we mathematically capture our uncertainty about these parameters in a prior distribution, formally represented as prob(Parameter).
 We focus on computing the posterior distribution prob(Parameter | Data), representing our posteriori uncertainty surrounding the parameter of interest after we have observed data.